AnisBenz/FullStack_Deploy/README.md

 1. From the root of the repo, navigate udagram-api folder `cd starter/udagram-api` to install the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run dev`.
 1. Without closing the terminal in step 1, navigate to the udagram-frontend `cd starter/udagram-frontend` to intall the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run start`.

+Note : For more details take a look at the docs folder

 ## Testing

 This project contains two different test suite: unit tests and End-To-End tests(e2e).
 Follow these steps to run the tests.